mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 ## Disclaimer

 I am not proposing that this is the correct, best, or even good way to do this.

 I just wanted to show one way of doing it.

+There might be bugs, there might be stuff that is not used.

 Use it, improve it, send pull requests if you want.

 ## Usage ##